 Is Hindi impossible to learn?

 The answer to this question is simple: of course not!
 There is no language that is impossible to learn, whether or not you are able to speak it depends largely on your dedication to studying.

 I’ve found that one of the great things about Hindi is that it has incorporated numerous English words into the language over time.
 In modern India, your average middle-class person can usually speak English (although most still prefer Hindi) and there’s a tendency to mix a little English into a lot of conversations.

 What’s great about this is that it makes comprehension a much easier task when you’re trying to learn Hindi.
 If you develop a solid beginner’s lexicon of Hindi words, you’ll be able to understand what people are saying, or at least the context, by using what you know in Hindi and paying attention to the English words they’re using.
 So, after all, Hindi is not so hard to learn when it comes to receptive skills.

 Of course, when it comes to speaking you may not have such an easy time, but as with any language the more practice you put in, the easier the process gets.

 How can you learn Hindi?

-Although Hindi won’t be an easy language to learn, acquiring the skills to be able to hold a conversation in this tongue will surely be an adventure onto itself.
+Although Hindi won’t be an easy language, acquiring the skills to be able to hold a conversation in this tongue will surely be an adventure in itself.
 It’ll open your eyes to a rich culture full of layers that will take a lifetime to uncover.
 I’m certain that you, as I did, will fall in love with India’s magnificent culture and language and be eager to constantly learn more!